-Hard Drive vs. Solid State Drive: Pros and Cons of Using Each
+Hard Disk Drive vs. Solid State Drive: Which Is Your Better Choice

-In an ideal world, you could have them both installed on your machine for massive storage and fast load times.
-However, not every computer is designed to house two storage units at once, and certainly not every budget will suit such an investment.
-So, the succinct overview of the pros and cons of SSDs below should help you to figure out how they stack up against HDDs and determine which option best meets your particular requirements.
+Top Summary: With the right budget, you can have them both installed on your machine for massive storage and fast load times.
+Since that is not everyone’s case, the succinct overview of the pros and cons of these devices should help you to figure out how they work and determine which one is the best for you.

-HDD, short for the hard disk drive, is a hardware device designed for storing and retrieving computer data.
-It consists of moving elements, comprising a head actuator, read-and-write actuator arm, and, most importantly, platters that are basically responsible for storing your information.
-The drive accesses data by reading itself using an actuator arm with read/write heads that hover at a height of about 3nm (30 atoms) above the platter, instead of actually touching its surface.
+HDD is a hardware device designed for storing and retrieving computer data.
+It consists of moving elements, comprising a head actuator, read-and-write actuator arm, and platters that are responsible for storing your information.
+The drive accesses data by reading itself using an actuator arm with reading/write heads that hover above the platter, instead of actually touching its surface.
 This type of storage is magnetic and requires moving parts.

 - Up to 160 MB per second read/write speed